-EBITDA, a measure used by management to measure operating performance, is defined as profit after tax from continuing operations plus finance costs (net of finance income), income tax, depreciation and amortisation.
+(1) EBITDA, a measure used by management to measure operating performance, is defined as profit after tax from continuing operations plus finance costs (net of finance income), income tax, depreciation and amortisation (and from 1 January 2019, the Company intends to deduct from EBITDA the fixed component of any liability under a concession agreement or other operating lease required to be treated as a finance lease by the Group under IFRS 16 - Leases).
 EBITDA includes the Group's share of profit from associates and joint ventures.
 See "Presentation of Certain Financial and Other Information - Non-IFRS Measures".

-See Note 12 (Separately disclosed items) to the DPW 2015 Financial Statements and Note 12 (Separately disclosed items) to the DPW 2014 Financial Statements.
-Adjusted EBITDA is defined as EBITDA further adjusted to remove the impact of SDIs.
+(2) See Note 9 (Separately disclosed items) to the DPW 2017 Financial Statements, Note 9 (Separately disclosed items) to the DPW 2016 Financial Statements of Separately disclosed items) to the DPW 11 2018 Unaudited Financial Statements.

+(3) Adjusted EBITDA is defined as EBITDA further adjusted to remove the impact of SDIs.
 Adjusted EBITDA includes the Group's share of profit from associates and joint ventures.
 See "Presentation of Certain Financial and Other Information - Non-IFRS Measures".